How are TikTok partnerships influencing the traditional celebrity endorsement model?

 Q: What is TikTok?

-A: TikTok is a social media platform that allows users to create and share short videos, often featuring music or other creative elements.
+A: TikTok is a social media platform that allows users to create and share short videos set to music.

 Q: How are TikTok partnerships different from traditional celebrity endorsements?

-A: TikTok partnerships involve collaborating with influencers who have gained popularity on the platform, whereas traditional celebrity endorsements typically involve well-known personalities endorsing products or services through various advertising channels.
+A: TikTok partnerships involve collaborating with ordinary individuals who have gained popularity on the platform, whereas traditional celebrity endorsements involve well-known personalities endorsing products or services through various advertising channels.